flaviocopes/svelte-handbook/content/Cross-component State Management in Svelte.md

 const username = writable('Guest')
 ```

-This can be put into a separate file, which you can import into multiple components, for example called `store.js` (it's not a component, so it can be in a `.js` file instead of `.svelte`:
+This can be put into a separate file, which you can import into multiple components, for example, called `store.js` (it's not a component, so it can be in a `.js` file instead of `.svelte`:

 ```js
 import { writable } from 'svelte/store'